jd-solanki/anu/docs/guide/features/presets.md

 Next, you can refer to our `presetThemeDefault` preset to create you own preset.

-> _If you want more details feel free to let us know that you are building your own preset so we can focus more on this part of documentation._
+> _If you want more details, feel free to let us know that you are building your own preset so we can focus more on this part of documentation._